You’ve read our laptop reviews. You’ve read our conclusions. And now you’re wondering how we came to them.

 Though the design of a laptop is in the eye of the beholder, the display and audio systems on these products straddle the line between what is subjectively pleasant and what can be objectively measured.

-We attempt to incorporate a bit of both in to our judgment of a these components.
+We attempt to incorporate a bit of both into our judgment of these components.
 Using the laptop naturally reveals the quality of the display, but there are also tests used to provide a measurable impression.
 We use the Spyder5Elite color calibration tool and its built-in quality measurement suite to test the display’s brightness, contrast, color gamut, color accuracy, and gamma curve.
 If it’s a HDR-capable screen such as an OLED or mini-LED panel, we make sure to try out HDR content too.

 Audio quality is judged by a number of subjective tests.
 A typical benchmark includes YouTube HD, podcasts, and streaming music.
 During our tests, we adjust the volume to see how (or if) performance degrades as the speakers become louder.